-First, note that the stronger the incentives α_i given to the manager, the larger the efficiency improvements e_i he will undertake, as can be seen by the effect of α_i in equation (9).
+First, the stronger the incentives α_i given to the manager, the larger the efficiency improvements e_i he will undertake, as can be seen by the effect of α_i in equation (9).
 This is because a larger share of the firm's profits rewards the manager for his costly private effort to improve efficiency and profits.
-Indeed, this result illustrates that α , in addition to representing an explicit incentive slope, can also serve as a reduced-form mechanism for any governance intervention that has the effect of inducing efficiency improvements in the firm.
+This result illustrates that α , in addition to representing an explicit incentive slope, can also serve as a reduced-form mechanism for any governance intervention that improves firm efficiency.
 In line with this interpretation and with our model assumptions, Giroud and Mueller (2011) document that weak governance firms, particularly those in less competitive industries, have lower labor productivity and higher input costs.

 Second, stronger managerial incentives also lead to lower prices because the efficiency improvements induced by stronger incentives increase the firm's per-unit profit margin, thereby encouraging the manager to produce a higher quantity and set a lower price.
 This is apparent by looking at the effect of e_i in equation (10).
 Stronger managerial incentives lead to more competitive product market behavior in the form of lower prices (and higher output).
 This feature also means that in our model managerial productivity has a multiplicative effect on firm profits (as in Gabaix and Landier (2008)) because it improves the firm's profit margin and increases the size of the firm.
-Third, the base salary s_i does not affect the managers' decisions.